damger9/h3bot/README.md

 # h3bot
-Open Source Discord Bot, written and maintained by me, not_h3.
+Open source Discord bot, written and maintained by me, Not_H3.

+H3bot is a Discord bot written using the Discord.JS framework, it is written in TypeScript instead of regular JavaScript because that's what I personally prefer for bots.

 # Usage and installation
 It's very to install h3bot, just follow the following steps as shown below: